Valley Air District is Seeking Hearing Board Members

 The San Joaquin Valley Air Pollution Control District has three Hearing Boards which hold monthly hearings and make decisions on: variance applications pertaining to air quality rules and regulations affecting business and industry in the Valley; appeals to permits; orders of abatement, and revocations of permits.

 A landmark federal study on hydraulic fracturing shows no evidence that chemicals from the natural gas drilling process contaminated drinking water aquifers.

-Beginning on July 1, 2013, worksites that are subject to the eTRIP rule (Rule 9410) can submit their Phase III eTRIP plans at http://www.valleyair.org/tripreduction.htm.
-Employers have until September 1, 2013 to submit their Phase III plans.
-For assistance or additional information, please contact the Districtís Small Business Assistance office by phone at (559) 230-6000 or by email at firstname.lastname@example.org.
+As of January 1, 2014, worksites that are subject to the eTRIP rule (Rule 9410) must be able to demonstrate compliance with their submitted eTRIP plan by keeping documentation on site.
+Worksites subject to the eTRIP rule that have not already submitted Phase III eTRIP plans to the District, must do so immediately by clicking here and selecting their Phase lll measures.
+For assistance, please contact the Districtís Small Business Assistance by phone at (559) 230-6000 or by email at

 State of California Audits District Incentive Programs

 The Valley Air District can provide information to agricultural operations regarding permitting requirements for irrigation pump engines, and to provide assistance in obtaining grant funding for upgrading.
 For more information please call our Small Business Assistance hotline at 559-230-5888 for permitting assistance, and/or call our Grants Department at 559-230-5800 for grant information.
 (For more information, please click